Twinkal-Parmar27/-Daily_Work/Linux/threads.md

     return 0;
 }

-#Develop a C program to create a thread that prints the sum of two numbers?
+//Develop a C program to create a thread that prints the sum of two numbers?
 #include<stdio.h>
 #include<pthread.h>
 #include<stdlib.h>